ArunMichaelDsouza/ng-youtube-embed/README.md

 Supported values are : ``true`` and ``false``.

 #### ``enablejsapi {boolean} | Default: false``
 Setting the parameter's value to ``true`` enables the player to be controlled via iframe or JavaScript player API calls.
-For more information on the iframe API and how to use it, see the [iframe API documentation](https://developers.google.com/youtube/iframe_api_reference).
+See [Events and Instance methods](#Events and Instance methods) for usage.
 Supported values are : ``true`` and ``false``.

 #### ``end {number}``